Three Disturbing New Developments on ABC's "The Bachelor" and "The Bachelorette"

 The third disturbing new development is what I would call "the trauma pitch."
 That is, there seems to be an unchecked expectation that contestants reveal their deepest traumas during their first one-on-one conversations with the bachelor or bachelorette.
 As a professional counselor, I find it very disturbing to watch contestants open up about alcoholic parents, brain hemorrhages, the deaths of their beloved first spouses, and other traumas of similar depth to another person they have just met (and an anonymous viewing audience of 10 million people).

 Due to limited and unpredictable access to the bachelor or bachelorette, there is intense pressure to "make a pitch"—that is, to form a sound bite about how one's deepest trauma has taught them some valuable life lesson, usually some variant of one of these three or four themes…

-On the basis of this trauma pitch, a person’s character is weighed and judged (by the bachelor/bachelorette and the huge, anonymous viewing audience).
+On the basis of this trauma pitch, a person's character is weighed and judged (by the bachelor or bachelorette and the huge, anonymous viewing audience).
 What a terrible model for the development of trust and appropriate timing of self-disclosures in an intimate relationship!

 For the show's producers, there is no apparent downside to all of the emotional suffering that they are creating.
 After all, the shrapnel of a disastrous "love" collision from this season's show may become next season's star, in a "rebound" relationship scenario that endlessly repeats itself.
 Can there be anything more emotionally dangerous, and less romantic, than a show that predictably fails to result in sustainable love matches?